 In extreme cases of homesickness, families might consider setting up a schedule for students to come home — for example, once a month or twice before winter break.
 Knowing this is on the calendar can alleviate homesickness for some students.

 That said, there are no hard and fast rules about how much contact between parent and student is appropriate.
-Brigitte, a parent from Colorado, has been getting a lot of homesick texts from her daughter who moved to New York City for college.
-Because of her daughter's history with depression, Brigitte didn't want to suggest less texting: "I prefer that she shares with me how she feels."
+Brigitte, a parent from Colorado, was getting a lot of homesick texts from her daughter who moved to New York City for college.
+Because of her daughter's history with depression, Brigitte didn't want to suggest less texting — "I prefer that she shares with me how she feels."
 As her daughter adjusts, she expects to hear from her less often; in the meantime she wants to stay tuned to any warning signs.

-Of course you miss them, but telling your daughter that watching "The Voice" isn’t the same without her, or your son that you really missed him at the last family game night, may only make them feel worse.
+Of course you miss them, but telling your student that watching your favorite Neflix series isn’t the same without them, or that you really missed them at the last family game night, may only make them feel worse.

 Dr. Rutherford observes, “Creating a home where a child doesn’t feel guilty for leaving is vital.
 Knowing their parents are fine and rooting them on in their new life is so important.”

 We don't want our kids to feel like we're lost without them, but we also don't want them to think we're glad they're gone.
-Wait a few months (or years) before turning your son’s bedroom into a sewing room.
-Don’t box up your daughter’s high school basketball trophies or take down the hoop in the driveway — not just yet.
+Wait a few months (or years) before turning your student’s bedroom into a sewing room.
+Don’t box up their high school basketball trophies or take down the hoop in the driveway — not just yet.

-When Carly was a homesick college student, getting care packages from her parents made a difference.
+When my neighbor Carly was a homesick college student, getting care packages from her parents made a difference.
 Does your family drink a particular brand of coffee?
-Mail a bag, along with a batch of home-baked cookies — enough to share with roommates and neighbors in the residence hall.
+Mail a bag, along with a batch of home-baked cookies — enough to share with roommates.

 Carly also loved getting letters from her family.
 In our digital world we forget how fun it is to get real mail.
 And early in the first semester especially, students may actually take some time to write back — this can be a good reflective exercise, a chance to work through and express some of their feelings.